peteash10/art.peteashton.com/showandtell.md

 ![](/assets/images/showandtelllowres.jpg)

+**Show and Tell is officially on hold while [my exhibition](http://www.bom.org.uk/event/instructions-for-humans/) runs at BOM but that doesn't stop you from using the second Thursday to meet up if you want to.**

-**Show and Tell is a monthly artists meetup I organise at the [Artefact](http://artefactstirchley.co.uk) cafe (prev P Cafe) in Stirchly, Birmingham.**
+Show and Tell is a monthly artists meetup I organise at the [Artefact](http://artefactstirchley.co.uk) cafe (prev P Cafe) in Stirchly, Birmingham.

 It takes place on the second Thursday of the month at 3pm.
 It is very informal and all are welcome.

-**The next dates are:**

-Thurs 13th April
-Thurs 11th May
-Thurs 8th June
-Thurs 13th July
-Thurs 10th August

-and so on...

 ## So what is Show and Tell?